Do you know How to care for orchids once you get them home? Many of us could use some pointers on these lovely exotic flowering plants.

 Basic Orchid Care:

-- Orchid soil is a misnomer.
-Orchids require a porous orchid potting mix with bark so the roots can breathe.
+- Orchids require a porous orchid potting mix of bark or a mix of bark and moss so the roots can breathe.

-- Moth Orchids bloom for months and months.
+- Moth Orchids bloom for months and months with proper care.
+Moth orchids will bloom again on old spikes.

-- Ideal temperature needs change according to species.
+- Ideal temperature needs for orchids change according to species.
 Nighttime Temperature ranges affect blooming.
+Orchids are triggered to bloom when the nightime temperatures drop about 10 degrees F. for about a month.

 Printable Orchid Care guide: